How Property Management Duties are Evolving

 - Mobile-Friendly – Delivery notifications sent to your residents’ phones.

 The Parcel Pending process is simple.
-Recipients are instantly notified by text, email or app notification when they have a delivery.
+Recipients are instantly notified by text, email, or app notification when they have a delivery.
 Once a notification is received, the recipient can pick up the package using the unique code provided in the notification or by using the convenient mobile app.
-Residents can scan a barcode or use the Bluetooth-enabled mobile app to open locker doors without having to use a touchscreen or keypad.
+Residents can scan a barcode or use the Bluetooth-enabled mobile app to open apartment package locker doors without having to use a touchscreen or keypad.
 Property managers no longer need to sign for, sort, or distribute packages to residents.

 Property managers are responsible for the property’s overall budget as well as maintaining records.
 In most cases, property managers have a set budget and must stay within that budget as they make improvements, order repairs, etc.